mcoirad/mcoirad.github.io/_posts/2023-08-10-building-a-political-media-intelligence-platform.markdown

 However, they unlike individuals, have the ability to shut you down so you need to be careful.
 Even when not provided, you need to determine respectful limits for how often you are querying webpages.

 Finally you may have to authenticate using a UI process built for a human user.
 2FA can be handled by automating the relevant protocols whether it is SMS or OTP (rotating numbers).
-I used Tossable Digits and PyOTP.
+I used Tossable Digits and PyOTP to handle the authentication.

 #### Incomplete and inaccurate data
-The biggest issue for any web scraping project is making sure your data is complete.
+The biggest issue for any web scraping project is making sure your data is complete -- and knowing when it isn't.
 This is issue is big enough that I would discourage web scraping for most projects with serious goals.
 You are basically trying to reverse engineer a dataset.
 100% of the time, it is better to get access to the actual dataset.
-(Data = Power) But if you have 0% chance of getting access to it and decided to go the web scraping route, you need to have a way of testing your data to make sure it is accurate and complete.
+But if you have 0% chance of getting access to it and decide to go the web scraping route, you need to have a way of testing your data to make sure it is accurate and complete.

 To give an example of the problem, consider that the Facebook Transparency Report offers ad level data.
 However, metrics such as ad spend and ad reach are bucketed in fairly fuzzy bucket amounts.
 So if you are trying to evaluate the daily spend on an ad, it is impossible from just looking at what Facebook provides at the ad level.
 In addition, Facebook offers no history of the spend -- you have to build that history yourself with daily web scraping.